Eran Zahavi: Palermo

 Zahavi signed a five-year deal with the Italian Serie A club, Palermo, before the beginning of the 2011–12 Serie A season.
-He capped two seasons with 23 appearances in the top league in Italy, scoring two goals versus Bologna and Cagliari.
+He capped two seasons with 23 appearances in the top league in Italy, scoring two goals against Bologna and Cagliari.

 Maccabi Tel Aviv

 In December 2012, towards the winter transfers window opening, Zahavi showed signs of returning to Israel.
 Following an agreement made by Palermo and Maccabi Tel Aviv, his former club Hapoel Tel Aviv was given seven days to make a bid on him due to a first-option clause in his contract, but it was not exploited.
-On 21 January 2013, after over a month of speculation in the media, Maccabi Tel Aviv announced his arrival, signing him on a three-and-a-half year contract for €250,000.
+On 21 January 2013, after over a month of speculation in the media, Maccabi Tel Aviv announced his arrival, signing him on a three-and-a-half-year contract for €250,000.

 At the Tel Aviv derby on 3 November 2014, Zahavi scored a penalty to equalise the score at 1–1 in the first half but was then attacked by a pitch invader.
 On retaliating, he was sent off, prompting more pitch invasions which led to the match being abandoned.

-In the beginning of the 2015–16 season, Zahavi was appointed as Maccabi's new captain after former captain Sheran Yeini signed at Dutch football club Vitesse.
+In the beginning of the 2015–16 season, Zahavi was appointed as Maccabi Tel Aviv's new captain after former captain Sheran Yeini signed with Dutch club Vitesse.
 On 5 August 2015, Zahavi scored two goals against Czech team Viktoria Plzeň in a 2–0 away victory in the second leg of the third qualifying round after Maccabi lost at home 2–1.
 On 19 August 2015, Zahavi scored a brace, including a 96th-minute equaliser, in a 2–2 draw against Swiss side Basel at St. Jakob-Park in the first leg of the Champions League playoffs.
 On 25 August, during the second leg at Bloomfield, he scored a 24th-minute equaliser as the match ended 1–1, a result that sent Maccabi to the Champions League group stage due to the away goals rule.
 Zahavi finished the Champions League qualifying phase and play-off round as the top goalscorer with 7 goals in 5 games.
 During the season Zahavi scored 35 league goals, in 36 league games, and set a new Israeli record for league goals in single season.
 The previous record was set by the striker Nissim Elmaliach, who scored 30 goals in 26 league games during the 1954–55 season.